 I’m an MS Specialist Nurse, and now also head up the training and distributorship of APS Therapy in the UK.
-This blog has grown from my regular slot in the Bedford MS Therapy Centre newsletter, where I’m the MS specialist nurse, 3 days a week. ( I needed more space!)
+This blog has grown from my regular slot in the Bedford MS Therapy Centre newsletter, where was the MS specialist nurse, 3 days a week, for 15 years. ( I needed more space!)
+I now work for the NHS full time in Bedfordshire as a community MS Specialist Nurse.

 The aim of this blog is not to provide information about MS – there’s already great stuff available, ( I’ll post links to the best sites) – or to be first with the news, or to tell you things that you can find out about easily elsewhere.